YuvalShaul/python/util/instructions.md

 ```
 docker compose up -d
 ```
-You can now access JupyterHub securely at https://commtact.yuval.guide
+You can now access JupyterHub securely at https://<- your server name here ->

 ## Get student passwords
 - type: